 Individual-level coefficients can be difficult to interpret, as the scale is in logit-space.
 The most straightforward solution is to instead compute preference shares, which show, for each person, their probability of choosing each of the alternatives first: Insert > More > Marketing > MaxDiff > Save Variable(s) > Compute Preference Shares.

 For more advanced analyses, such as preference simulations, it can be useful to extract the posterior draws.
-These are individual-level coefficients, where there are multiple coefficients for each person (and thus these estimates reflect the uncertainty of the estimated preferences).
-To do this, the first select the output that contains your model and go to Properties > R CODE and modify the R code to add the following optional parameter
+These are individual-level coefficients, where there are multiple coefficients for each person.
+These estimates reflect the uncertainty of the estimated preferences.
+To do this, select the output that contains your model and then go to Properties > R CODE and modify the R code to add the following optional parameter

 hb.beta.draws.to.keep = 100 to the function call of